If your query is not covered by these FAQs, do please contact me directly.

 Q: How can I find out if the Thames Barrier has been closed?

-A: Just click on Actual River Status on the left-hand menu! (new feature, March 2014) Although the Environment Agency don't give this information in real time, it's possible to detect a closure from the tide heights at Charlton and Silvertown, respectively upstream and downstream of the barrier.
+A: Just click on Thames NOW on the left-hand menu!
+Although the Environment Agency don't give this information in real time, it's possible to detect a closure from the tide heights at Charlton and Silvertown, respectively upstream and downstream of the barrier.